How to Analyze Your Prometheus Data in SQL [Recap]

 Yes, endpoints are part of how Prometheus functions (and, for reference, here’s more detail on how endpoints function as part of Prometheus.

 Want to learn more about this topic?
-I'm also hosting another session on Wed, April 22nd: “Guide to Grafana 101: How to Build (awesome) Visualizations for Time-Series Data.”
+I also hosted another session titled “Guide to Grafana 101: How to Build (awesome) Visualizations for Time-Series Data.”

 To learn about future sessions and get updates about new content, releases, and other technical content, subscribe to our Biweekly Newsletter.